 With all these costs, how can free VPNs actually be free?

 One thing is for sure: the VPN company is most certainly making its money somewhere.
 I can promise you that no VPN is providing a community service to us internet users.
+Free VPN providers often resort to alternative revenue generation methods that may compromise user privacy, such as selling browsing data or using adware.

+The VPN company is most certainly making money somewhere.
 Unfortunately, most users don’t think about this before they jump in bed with a free VPN.

-How Do Free VPNs Make Money?
+How Free VPNs Make Money

 Let’s take Hotspot Shield as an example.
 Hotspot is a highly-rated consumer VPN with a free version that allows up to 750MB a day in usage.

-In 2017, Hotspot Shield was accused of intercepting and redirecting traffic to partner websites like online advertising firms according to the Center for Democracy & Technology.
+In 2017, Hotspot Shield was accused of intercepting and redirecting traffic to partner websites like online advertising firms according to the Center for Democracy & Technology

 Of course, Hotspot Shield denied the charges and claimed that users’ online privacy has always been their “absolute priority”.
 But that’s what every single VPN claims.